 Title I Schoolwide programs may focus services to the entire school.
-Schoolwide Title I status is defined as a school with 40% or greater of the students enrolled are classified as low income.
-Schoolwide programs are not required to identify students at risk and thus may focus their funding and efforts on raising achievement of the whole school.
+Schoolwide Title I status is defined as schools with students classified as low income, poverty percentage of 40% or greater.
+Schoolwide programs are not required to identify at risk students and may focus their allocation and efforts on increasing whole school academic achievement.

-State Statute/Guidance: N/A Federal Statute/Guidance: Recipient Reporting Requirements Title I Grants
+Federal Statute/Guidance: Recipient Reporting Requirements Title I Grants

-- If a school received Title I funds in the past school year (>\$0) they are considered a "Title I" school. - A program code indicates whether the school's program was Targeted (TA) or Schoolwide (SW).
+- If a school received Title I allocation in the prior school year (>\$0) they are considered a "Title I" school. - If one school in the district is considered eligible, then all schools in the district are reported as being eligible. - A program code indicates whether the school's program was Targeted (TA) or Schoolwide (SW).

-Sources of Data Electronic Grants Management System (eGMS)
+Electronic Grants Management System (eGMS)